rails/rails/guides/source/action_controller_overview.md

 params.expect(author: [ :name, books_attributes: [[ :title, :id, :_destroy ]] ])
 ```

-Example 3: Hashes with integer keys are treated differently, and you can declare
+**Example 3**: Hashes with integer keys are treated differently, and you can declare
 the attributes as if they were direct children.
 You get these kinds of
 parameters when you use `accepts_nested_attributes_for` in combination with a
 `has_many` association: